-Matthieu Aikins has reported from Afghanistan and the Middle East since 2008 for magazines such as the New Yorker, Harper's, GQ, and the New York Times Magazine.
-He is a contributing editor at Rolling Stone, and a fellow at Type Media Center (formerly known as the Nation Institute.)
+Matthieu Aikins has reported from Afghanistan and the Middle East since 2008 for magazines such as the New Yorker, Harper's, and GQ.
+He is a contributing writer for the New York Times Magazine, a contributing editor at Rolling Stone, and the Edward R. Murrow Fellow at the Council on Foreign Relations.

 He is a frequent guest commentator and analyst on national radio and television programs, including MSNBC, the BBC, the CBC, and National Public Radio.
 His work was featured in the anthology The Best American Magazine Writing 2012.